Davidadebiyi/adebiyi-xyz/src/content/pages/index.md

   ctaText: Know more
   ctaLink: ../bio
 ---
 A Forward/Reverse Engineer.
-Refactory Electricity at PowerLabs.
+Refactoring Electricity at PowerLabs.